News & Stories

 “Informed by careful and respectful consultation with First Nations stakeholders, and with a serious consideration of sustainable materials and manufacturing, River’s Edge Building has a language that is inventive and entirely assured, creating an uncommonly fine piece of tertiary educational architecture.”

-Earlier this year, the building received the ‘Sydney Blythe Award for Educational architecture’ and the ‘Sustainable architecture’ award at the AIA 2024 Tasmanian Architecture Awards.
+Earlier this year, the building received the ‘Sydney Blythe Award for Educational architecture’ and the ‘Sustainable architecture’ award at the AIA 2024 Tasmanian Architecture Awards, along with several accolades at the 2024 Master Builders Tasmania Awards.

 Professor Natalie Brown, Pro Vice-Chancellor (Launceston) said River's Edge now hosts teaching activities across Humanities, Social Sciences, Law, Education and Business, along with a range of student support services.